 It’s great to have a clean and clear pool, but maintaining perfectly balanced pool chemistry can be challenging.
 It is necessary to learn what each swimming pool water test means and why it’s important in keeping your pool in perfect shape.
 We will cover the basic components of pool chemistry: free chlorine, pH, total alkalinity and cyanuric acid.

 Free chlorine is the amount of chlorine available to sanitize the water in your pool.
 Over time, the ability of the chlorine to sanitize the water will decrease, so adding chlorine (or salt in saltwater pools) is necessary to keep the pool clean.

-When you test your water, aim for between 1 and 3 ppm (parts per million) of free chlorine.
+When you test your swimming pool water, aim for between 1 and 3 ppm (parts per million) of free chlorine.
 Less than this will not be able to effectively sanitize and more may be harmful to swimmers.
 When free chlorine levels are low, you can use calcium hypochlorite to increase them.